chibisnorlax/acnhbeginners/walkthrough/day 3.md

 - 12 **Wood**
 - 4 **Stone**
 - 4 **Clay**
-To place it open your pockets and press "A" on it!
-Then you can press "A" to choose a place.
+To place it open your pockets and press <span class="icon-A"></span> on it!
+Then you can press <span class="icon-A"></span> to choose a place.
 You will have 2 options.
 "Imagine it" and "This is the spot".
 - "Imagine it" lets you see how the bridge would look
 - "This is the spot" pllaces the bridge